 - ½ lb. frozen scallops diced

-- 2 large navel oranges - ¼ cup fresh orange juice
+- 2 large navel oranges - ( about ¼ cup fresh orange juice)

-- 1 lime- 1 tablespoon fresh lime juice
+- 1 lime- (about 1 tablespoon fresh lime juice)

 - ½ teaspoon salt

 - 1 avocado diced